ergodicio/inverse-thomson-scattering/README.md

 	watch -n1 nvidia-smi
 ```

+## Input deck

+This code utilizes 2 input deck called `inputs.yaml` and `defaults.yaml`.
+The primary input deck `inputs.yaml` contains all the commonly altered options, things like which parameters are going to be fit, the initial values, the shotnumber and the lineouts you want to fit.
+The secondary input deck `defaults.yaml` contains additional options that rarely need to be altered and default values for all options.

+All fitting parameters are found in the `parameters:` section of the input deck.
+Each parameter has at last 4 atributes. `val` is the intial value used as a starting condition for the minimizer. `active` is a boolean determining if a papeter is to be fit, i.e `active: True` means a parameter with be fit and `active: True` means a parameter with be held constant at `val`. `lb` and `ub` are upper and lower bounds respectively for the parameters.

 ## Best practices for fitting

 It is generarly recommended start fitting data with a coarse resolution in order to identify the rough plasma conditions.
 These conditions can then be used as the initial conditions for a fine resolution fit.